aahill/quickstart-templates/template-quickstart-go.md

 ## Object model

-The following classes handle some of the major features of the [Product Name] Go SDK.
+The following classes and interfaces handle some of the major features of the [Product Name] Go SDK.

 |Name|Description|
 |---|---|